Dmytry/cursed_int/README.md

     if(x*c>0){....}
 }
 ```
-This admittedly looks quite contrived because a programmer would find it easier to avoid multiplication by c than to perform input sanitization for the multiplication but I'll roll with it.
+This admittedly looks quite contrived because it is easier for the programmer to simplify out the multiply than to sanitize for it, but I'll roll with it.

 Note that ```(x * c) cmp 0  ->   x cmp 0``` above no longer depend on undefined behavior in the standard at all, since the range of x is limited and the compiler should know that ``` x*c ``` does not overflow, and so it can be replaced with x.
 That optimization can now be performed even for unsigned numbers.